janicetht/Eshop/README.md

 - Shopping Cart
 	- Shopping list at the top right corner using the CSS *hover* design.
 	- There are input boxes for each product to input the quantity.
 Change of input will update the cart immediately.
-	- Remove button for each product.
+	- Remove button for each product
-	- Total price is calculated and shown.
+	- Total price is calculated and shown
-	- Click **Clear** button to empty the cart.
+	- Click **Clear** button to empty the cart
-	- **Check Out** button for submitting the list to paypal but currently no function.
+	- **Check Out** button for submitting the list to paypal
 	- Available in Main Page and Product Page
+	- A separate page (cart.php) for a clearer view of the shopping cart list

 - Admin Panel (admin.php)
 	- To manage database